seitbekir/week-validator/README.md

 ## myValidator.field(fieldName, validationQueue)
 This function applies a field validation queue by field name.
 For nested field names use dot notation (`a.b[0].c`).

+Can be used once for a filed name.

 ## myValidator.array(fieldName, validationQueue)
 This function applies a validation queue for each element of array gotten by field name.
 For nested field names use dot notation (`a.b[0].c`).

+Can be used once for a filed name.

 ## myValidator.collection(fieldName, subFieldName, validationQueue)
 This function applies a validation queue for each element of collection gotten by field name and internam path on object from `subFieldName`.
 For nested field names use dot notation (`a.b[0].c`) on both.

+Can be used once for a filed name and sub field name.

 Following methods allow you to use any function as a validator or filter in validation queue.